 This is my first post in six months.
 While I have been busy, I have also been putting this off because I didn’t know how to start it.
 On Christmas Day 2016 we lost a colleague and friend, Ken Reynolds.
 Since then the archaeology community in Newfoundland and Labrador has suffered several losses.

 Ken began his archaeology field career in Red Bay in 1979 working with Dr. James Tuck on the Basque whaling site.
-Thus began a long career which took him all over Newfoundland and Labrador.
+Thus began a long career that took him all over Newfoundland and Labrador.

 Checking through the records here in the Provincial Archaeology Office, starting in 1994, Ken was issued 103 archaeology permits throughout his career.
 In the archaeology site database, he is listed as having found 93 sites on the Island and three in Labrador.
 He revisited 56 known sites on the Island and 14 in Labrador.
 Of course, those numbers do not include other projects that he worked on but was not the primary permit holder.
 For example, he assisted Marianne Stopp in 1992 when she led the Labrador South Coastal Survey in finding or revisiting nearly 90 sites.

-Ken’s passion, certainly in the later stages of his career, was looking into the Beothuk and their history, particularly along the Exploits River.
+Ken’s passion, certainly in the latter stages of his career, was looking into the Beothuk and their history, particularly along the Exploits River.
 Over the last several years he was in charge of the Directed Research Program which saw either the discovery of or relocation of nearly 30 archaeology sites along the Exploits River.
 More than 20 of the sites have a Beothuk component and many of these sites had not been visited by an archaeologist since the 1960s.
 Just last summer the program funded a survey which found a new, undisturbed Beothuk housepit – the first such discovery since Boyd’s Cove in the early 1980s.

 I personally worked with Ken for nearly 20 years and came to know him as a very kind and intelligent man.
 He had an encyclopedic knowledge of Newfoundland and Labrador history and archaeology in particular that we came to rely on.
 His knowledge and good nature are missed every day.
 The Provincial Archaeology Office Review Volume 15 for the 2016 Field Season was dedicated to Ken.